bbardi/OpenGL-Desert/README.md

-# OpenGLScene
+# OpenGL Desert

-A small scene created using OpenGL and C++ for an university project.
+A small desert scene created using OpenGL and C++ for an university project.
 It contains a small desert with an oasis and a house.
 More information is located in Documentation.pdf